 In May of 2016, the presidents of Albany State University and Darton State College announced the names of the five colleges that will make up the academic unit of the new Albany State University.
-Among these, the Darton College of Health Professions (DCHP) was established as one of the colleges, separating the former College of Sciences and Health Professions into the newly established college and the College of Sciences and Technology.
-The DCHP comprises three departments: Health Sciences, Nursing, and Health and Human Performance.
-The other colleges named at this time were the College of Business, the College of Arts and Humanities, and the College of Education.
+Among these, the Darton College of Health Professions (DCHP) was established, comprising three departments: Health Sciences, Nursing, and Health and Human Performance.
 During this time, Dr. Joyce Johnson was named Interim Dean of the College of Sciences and Technology, and Dr. Kerri L. Johnson was named Interim Dean of the DCHP.
-Additionally, during the Fall 2016 Semester, it was announced that the Department of

-Nursing had been assigned to relocate fully to the former Darton State College campus-now renamed Albany State University's West Campus-consolidating with the Nursing Division of the former college.
+As part of this transition, the Department of Nursing was relocated to the former Darton State College campus-now renamed Albany State University's West Campus-consolidating the Department with the former college's Nursing Division.
 In May 2017, Dr. Kerri L. Johnson was formally named Dean of the Darton College of Health Professions.